tundish/blathnaid/blathnaid/tale/chapters.rst

     Everywhere you look there are notices.
 They are pasted on walls and pinned to the street posts.

     They all bear the image of Mayor Ingomer.
-    He is made heroic by a woodcut which is now several years old.
+    He is pictured heroically in a woodcut which is now several years old.

     Ingomer is reminding everyone to Stay Safe.
 By that he means not lighting fires.
-    Staying Safe is also very much about handing in your long knives, and not leaving home to find food.
+    Staying Safe is also very much about handing in all your long knives, and remaining at home even if you don't have any food.

 Scarcity
 --------